-Blending science and performance arts, our World Space Week workshops are an excellent way of engaging students with science and supporting them in understanding our neighbours in the solar system – as well as worlds much further away.
+Blending science and performance arts, As Creatives' World Space Week workshops are an excellent way of engaging students with science and supporting them in understanding our neighbours in the solar system – as well as worlds much further away.

 “The pace and variety of activities kept all the pupils engaged – and the dramas brought science to life!”
 (Teacher, Runcorn All Saints Primary)